vios-s/tsaftarislab.github.io/_team/tian.md

 collection: team
 permalink: /team/xia
 ---
-Tian Xia is a third year PhD student at the Insititute for Digital Communications, School of Engineering, the University of Edinburgh.
+Tian Xia is a PhD student at the Insititute for Digital Communications, School of Engineering, the University of Edinburgh.
 His principle supervisor is Prof. Sotirios A. Tsaftaris.